-The CARES Act directs the U.S. Department of the Treasury to distribute direct, individual cash payments, commonly referred to as Economic Impact Payments or "rebate checks", to Americans across the nation to support them and their families with immediate cash-on-hand needs.
+The CARES Act directs the U.S. Department of the Treasury to distribute Economic Impact Payments, or "rebate checks," to Americans across the nation to support them and their families with immediate cash-on-hand needs.

-Read the IRS's comprehensive FAQ document about Economic Impact Payments HERE and HERE and HERE.
+Please view the IRS's extensive FAQ documents HERE and HERE and HERE.